 Two Factor Authentication is described here and is a great way of adding a level of security to anything that requires a login and password.
 By adding a second login requirement, such as a unique code sent by SMS to a user’s phone, 2FA makes life much harder for opportunistic hackers.
 There are ways to add such authentication to anything from Windows domain networks to individual websites.
 Implementing two-factor authentication is often a relatively low-cost way of adding a substantial extra level of security to critical systems.

-VPNs (Virtual Private Networks) are a great way to boost online privacy, and can protect company data when workers are away from your central office.
-For example, insisting that staff use VPNs for public WiFi networks is a great step to take to prevent them inadvertently leaking important company login details.
+VPNs (Virtual Private Networks) are a great way to boost online privacy and can protect company data when workers are away from your central office.
+For example, insisting that staff use VPNs for public WiFi networks is a great step to take to prevent them from inadvertently leaking important company login details.
 Our VPN for Beginners guide is a useful and detailed guide for further reading.

 Data Encryption is something companies often think little about that can immediately improve the security of company data.
 If a member of staff leaves an unencrypted laptop on public transport, it’s child’s play to access the data within, even if there’s a password in place.
 All anyone needs to do is remove the hard drive and connect it to another machine.